jadekam16/DAQ-Technical-Assessment/brainstorming.md

 N/A

 ## Spyder
-Task #1:
+### Task #1:
-To install the nodemon packages, I first found the installation command in the nodemon docs and ran `npm install --save-dev nodemon` in both directories to install it as a dev dependency.
+To install the nodemon packages, I first found the installation command in the nodemon docs and ran `npm install --save-dev nodemon` in the ui directory to install it as a dev dependency.

-Note: I did not install it globally (through `npm install -g nodemon`) as I believe that it won't affect your docker container.
+Then, I edited the script in package.json to add nodemon in front of it e.g. `"start": "nodemon --exec next start"`.

 ### Task #2:
 When attempting this task, the first step I did was to run `docker compose up` to see what kind of invalid values/data was being sent.
 I found that sometimes the temp was sent in a binary-encoded string rather than a number, and after a quick look at the code in the emulator, my thinking was this block of code was causing it: